CodeYourFuture/syllabus/docs/js-core-3/week-2/lesson.md

 #### Exercise

-In groups the students should create a page of details about the United Kingdom.
+In groups the trainees should create a page of details about the United Kingdom.

 The API endpoint can be found [here](https://restcountries.eu/rest/v2/name/Great%20Britain?fullText=true)